ULB-Metronu/georges/docs/installation.md

 echo $PYTHONPATH

 This will add all the libraries in your `~/reps` directory to `$PYTHONPATH` and will make them available for import.

-## Using and importing Georges in Python
-You can access the library by simply importing it:

-    import georges

-This will include only the core components of Georges.
-The different Georges' modules must be imported separately, depending on your needs:

-    import georges.madx
-    import georges.bdsim
-    import georges.manzoni
-    import georges.plotting

-See the examples below for a typical use case.

-    import georges
-    from georges.plotting import *
-    import georges.manzoni

-## Using Geoges with Jupyter Notebook
+## Using Georges with Jupyter Notebook
 xxxx